wlfgp/xboxdrv-mouse/README.md

 The problem lies with the documentation: I basically got the driver running via trial and error.
 So hopefully this situation can be changed with a little attention to the docs that already come with the driver itself, and some description of how I got it working.

+To get the driver running you may want to start with something like that:

+xboxdrv -s -c /path/to/mpv.mouse.xboxdrv

+You find mpv.mouse.xboxdrv in the directory above.

 Enjoy!